haz145/haz145/README.md

 ## Interests

-Currently focusing on Web Development and Natural Language Processing applications
+Currently focusing on Web Development! ✨

 <!--
 **haz145/haz145** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.